-- 7274 System changes may be required to capture the data necessary to comply with the new requirements including creating an inventory of all leases upon transition.
-This will include collecting: - (a) additional information needed to separate lease and non-lease components (this is already, to a large extent, required under existing standards); - (b) information about lease extension and termination options, and purchase options; - (c) information related to variable lease payments linked to indexes or rates; and - (d) information needed for disclosures. - Finities that have a decentralised lease administration system, for example a system in which leases are administered at individual business units or geographic locations, may face additional costs if they decide to centralise their operations.
-Similarly, where existing databases (whether centralised or decentralised) have limited capacity and functionality costs may be incurred to make the necessary enhancements. - 7476 If suitable systems do not already exist, systems will need to be developed or enhanced to measure lease liabilities at amortised cost and right-of-use assets at cost less depreciation and impairment.
-For instance, entities may need to develop new databases to store information on leases, and to supplement existing systems in order to facilitate the production of information required by IFRS 16. - 7577 Similarly, lessees that do not have a separate procurement processes for leases (distinct from other accounts payable) may have to incur costs to identify and capture the information required by IFRS 16, and to implement appropriate controls. - 7678 Entities that already have well-organised lease administration and accounting functions may still need to evaluate whether their existing systems, policies, processes and controls require adjustments to accommodate the changes required by IFRS 16.
+- 142 System changes may be required to capture the data necessary to comply with the new requirements including creating an inventory of all leases upon transition.
+This will include collecting: - (a) additional information needed to separate lease and non-lease components (this is already, to a large extent, required under existing standards); - (b) information about lease extension and termination options, and purchase options; - (c) information related to variable lease payments linked to indexes or rates; and - (d) information needed for disclosures. - 143 Entities that have a decentralised lease administration system, for example a system in which leases are administered at individual business unit- or geographic location-level, may face additional costs if they decide to centralise their lease administrations.
+Similarly, where existing databases (whether centralised or decentralised) have limited capacity and functionality, costs may be incurred to make the necessary enhancements. - 144 If existing systems do not provide the necessary functionality, systems will need to be developed or enhanced to measure lease liabilities at amortised cost and right-ofuse assets at cost less depreciation and impairment.
+For instance, entities may need to develop new databases to store information on leases, and to supplement existing systems in order to facilitate the production of information required by IFRS 16. - 145 Some constituents have emphasised that no 'off-the-shelf' IT package providing all the functionality required to implement IFRS 16 is currently available.
+Such a package would need to interface with their existing software modules which differs from country to country and allow, in particular, some form of linkage between asset and liability accounting.

+- 146 Similarly, lessees that do not have a separate procurement processes for leases (distinct from other accounts payable) may have to incur costs to identify and capture the information required by IFRS 16, and to implement appropriate controls. - 147 Entities that already have comprehensive lease administration and accounting functions may still need to evaluate whether their existing systems, policies, processes and controls require adjustments to accommodate the changes required by IFRS 16.
 Where existing systems do not have the capability to provide the necessary information, significant effort could be required to manually gather missing lease information.
-Entities with less sophisticated systems are likely to incur more significant costs when implementing or upgrading their IT systems.